atom/atom/CONTRIBUTING.md

 The labels are loosely grouped by their purpose, but it's not required that every issue has a label from every group or that an issue can't have more than one label from the same group.

-Please open an issue if you have suggestions for new labels or if you notice some labels are missing on some repositories.
+Please open an issue on `atom/atom` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.

 #### Type of Issue and Issue State